 Members of the class may find themselves encountering less familiar types of material.
 Sometimes a lucky Internet search will reveal the needed text but industry standards, for example, are usually not freely available.
 Also, even freely available technical materials government sometimes seem to be hidden away or can be difficult to interpret.

 UT-Austin's subscriptions include ASTM, IEEE, ASME, and ACI.
-Those offered through the IHS interface require registration before use and some require special software.
+Those offered through the Accuris interface require registration before use and some require special software.

 Agencies of the U.S. federal government have increasingly gone to using industry standards as their standards.

 U.S Federal Regulations:

 are published in the Federal Register and codified in the Code of Federal Regulations.
 Both are available through these databases: